 If no immunohistochemical reactivity is detected, it is likely but not certain that the tumour is IDH wild-type.
 This can only be established with formal genotyping, e.g. using pyrosequencing 3,7.
 In practice, however, this is not always done, both because it is expensive and in some patient groups (e.g. elderly patients with GBM) almost always negative (i.e. almost all GBMs in elderly patients are IDH wild-type).
 Although no single age cut-off exists, in individuals with a glioblastoma which is IDH1 R132H negative on histochemistry, and who do not have a history of pre-existing lower grade tumour, the chances of detecting an IDH mutation by sequencing is less than 1% 7.

-MGMT unmethylated status is also useful in further reducing the chances than an immunohistochemical IDH1 R132H negative tumour actually harbours a less common mutation, as almost all IDH mutated (IDH1 and IDH2) tumours are more likely to also have MGMT methylation (80% for IDH-mt compared to 60% of IDH-wt tumours) 9-11.
+MGMT methylation status is also potentially useful in further reducing the chances than an immunohistochemical IDH1 R132H negative tumour actually harbours a less common mutation.
+Although the literature is heterogeneous, generally IDH mutated (IDH1 and IDH2) tumours are more likely to also have MGMT methylation (80% for IDH-mt compared to 60% of IDH-wt tumours) 9-11.

 Not yet in widespread clinical use, but of tremendous interest, is the assessment of 2-hydroxyglutarate in vivo with MR spectroscopy 3.
 In tumours with mutated IDH levels of 2-hydroxyglutarate are elevated, which resonates at 2.25ppm 3,6.